drzohaibh/DBM-Transient/C301/readme.txt

      Sum      258                               3186.6                     912.4

-     	We combine all 19 patients from the c301 datasets into"patient_1-19 by choosing the more clean dataset with 4s windows at the start of seizure/non-seizure by sliding_window.m.             (non-seizure, seizure) = (9992, 757) The read_data.m can be used to read and analyze the C301 raw data.
+     	We combine all 19 patients from the c301 datasets into "patient_1-19" by choosing the more clean dataset with 4s windows at the start of seizure/non-seizure by sliding_window.m.             (non-seizure, seizure) = (9992, 757) The read_data.m can be used to read and analyze the C301 raw data.
+	* We have not uploaded the entire C301 raw data because of space limitation on github.
+However, We have uploaded the feature matrix i.e. c301_x.mat in "C301-data" folder.

 2. Code:

-      Data_preprocessing.py:	c301 datasets are processed by Discrete Wavelet Transform and calculated the input feature under c301_x.mat.
+      Data_preprocessing.py:	c301 datasets are processed by Discrete Wavelet Transform and calculated the input feature under c301_x.mat and it is already saved in "C301-data".

                 DBM_train.m: 	Please use the DBM model to train C301 data for 2 to 10-dimensional outputs.
                               	Each layer of training is performed in RBM1--RBM2--RBM3--RBM4 ----> *.m, and one can get the result of two states['transient', 'converged']
                               	All of the results shall be saved under "Different_dimension".

           Contrast_model.py: 	The code in this part includes four training models: ['KPCA', 'Isomap', 't-SNE', 'UMAP'], KPCA, Isomap, and UMAP can generate dimensions from 2 to 10, and t-SNE can generate dimensions from 2 to 3.
                               	All of the results shall be saved under "Different_dimension".

 SVM+Fisher_Discriminiant.py: 	SVM and Fisher discriminant are used to evaluate results from Different_dimensions, and all
                              	of the results shall be saved under "Evaluation_results."

         2D_visualization.py: 	The 2D data can be used to visualize the output results for all 6 methods.

                 measure_bar: 	In order to evaluate the performance of different dimensions, bar plots are used, which shall save the results in "Evaluation_results/Result_bar".